 Whether it’s a rural area ora secluded spot in town, buying a home with acreage is many people’s dream – a special place with plenty of room to call home.
 But the very things that make it so attractive often bring special problems, not least of which is the bigger price tag.
 So you need to make sure you do the requisite research and look at all sides.
-Here, then, are 5 things you should know about buying homes with acreage in Shoreline.
+Here, then, are 5 things you should know about buying homes with acreage in Seattle.

 1. Zoning and Ordinances Matter

-Many people who buy homes with acreage in Shoreline do so with the intention of making improvements right away.
+Many people who buy homes with acreage in Seattle do so with the intention of making improvements right away.
 They might, for example, plan to add on to the house, put up an outbuilding, or build a big shop.

 If you’re among them, you need to make sure the zoning and associated ordinances will allow it – before you make the purchase.
 Zoning and ordinances dictate what you can and can’t do with the property, even such things as adding a shed or installing solar panels.
 Some structures in some areas are simply not allowed, and sometimes there will be square-footage requirements/limits.

 These rules can be very different in different states, counties, and municipalities, so be sure to check before making an offer.
 Your local agent can also be a great asset here.
 To find out more about how your agent can assist you in finding out about zoning and ordinances, just call (206) 578-3438.

 Owning even a small home on a postage-stamp lot smack in the middle of town, usually means you’ll have plenty of maintenance and repair chores to keep up with.
 But when it comes to owning homes with acreage in Seattle, the maintenance and upkeep only increase.